modor-engine/modor/crates/modor_physics/README.md

 The minimum supported version of Rust is 1.64.

-To include this library in your project, just add the following line in your `Cargo.toml` file:
+To include this library in your project, just add the following lines in your `Cargo.toml` file:

 ```toml
 modor = "0.1"